allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 My goal was to check those hypotheses.
 I gave myself at most a few days to work on that.

-For the sake of convenience and limitation of costs during my work for the most of the time I used 3% subsample of the original source datasets.
-As a result I was running tests with input size at ~ 100 GB level.
+During testing phase I used 3% subsample of input datasets.
+As a result I was running tests with input size at ~100 GB level.
-Thus, I limited the time and cost of my testing jobs.
-Final tests were made on the full dataset.
+Thus, I limited cost of tests and significantly reduced its time.
+Final tests were made on the full dataset, not on a limited subsample.

 In order to save time and resources I made some speculative choices regarding what I should test during optimization.
 In addition, I’ve decided to not test all the possible combinations of machine families, disk types and configuration options to save time.